 John Espenschied, a former Allstate agency owner and current Agency Principal, says, “There are many similarities with Allstate’s home and renters insurance policies compared to other carriers.
 But, you need to ask questions about coverages, deductibles, and replacement cost coverage.”

-Some coverage types, such as dwelling, other structure, and personal property, will have deductibles while others won’t.
+Some coverage types, such as dwelling, other structures, and personal property, will have deductibles while others won’t.
 You can often choose a lower deductible with a higher premium, or vice versa.

 Limits of liability